Get,

 Introduction

-Lately, there has been recurrent news in the media about the rising cases of the H3N2 virus.
-It appears to be affecting a significant portion of the population.
-The usual symptoms of H3N2- include prolonged cough, sneezing, weakness, pain in the ear and breathlessness.
+Recently, there has been recurring news in the media about the increasing cases of the H3N2 virus.
+It appears to be affecting a large portion of the population nationwide.
+The typical symptoms of H3N2 include prolonged cough, sneezing, weakness, fever, sore throat, and ear pain.

 h3n2 Influenza virus